• Skip to primary navigation

 How to use wireless PowerShare on Galaxy Note 10 to charge other devices?

-The wireless PowerShare feature on Galaxy Note 10 (and Note 10+) is similar to that on Galaxy S10.
+The wireless PowerShare feature on the Galaxy Note 10 (and Note 10+) is similar to that on the Galaxy S10.

 You may check this guide on how to use wireless PowerShare to charge other devices.